php-tmdb/symfony/README.md

 ```php
 $movie = $this->get('wtfz_tmdb.movie_repository')->load(13);
 ```

+An overview of all the repositories can be found in the services configuration [tmdb.xml](https://github.com/wtfzdotnet/WtfzTmdbBundle/blob/master/Resources/config/tmdb.xml).

 There is also a Twig helper that makes use of the `Tmdb\Helper\ImageHelper` to output urls and html.